Razors in Halloween Candy? What about Drugs?

 - Anything that looks remotely suspicious.

-If you take these precautions, you’ve effectively limited the chances of your child getting hurt from Halloween candy to almost zero.
+If you take these precautions, you’ve effectively reduced the chances of your child getting hurt from Halloween candy.